There is sugar in any bottle of wine. Period. The question is, how much is the sugar content in wine?

 “Fruitier” grapes are commonly thought to be “sweet”.
 An Argentinian Malbec is a perfect example.
 In contrast, when I pour a tannic wine (say a Cabernet Sauvignon), they think THIS is the dry wine.
 When I tell them they are both dry, they get a bit confused.
 This is another perfect time to drop some wine knowledge.
 I explain to students that tannins are naturally occurring in the skins, stems, and seeds of grapes.
 And that tannins give a drying sensation in your mouth.
 How can a beginner truly understand the feeling of tannins?
 Steep a cup of tea with a teabag.
 Wring out the teabag.
 Stick the tea bag in your mouth and bite down.
 THIS, my friends, is tannins.
 Then when they go back to the red wines, they can understand and feel that same drying sensation with the Cabernet Sauvignon.

-Back to sugar.
+Back to sugar content in wine.
 So how do some wines have more sugar than others?
 It’s all about residual sugar (RS).
 Here is my elementary explanation about how grape juice becomes wine:

 2. Add yeast (what I call Pac-Mans) to the juice